LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/memshad_mannambeth/ckad/01-k8s-configuration.md

     `docker build -t my-ubuntu-image .`
     `docker run my-ubuntu-image sleep 3600`

+- Security Implications of Running Docker Containers as Root: Is Container Root the same as Host Root?
-- What happens if you run container as the root user?
-Is the root user within the container the same as the root user on the Host?
+  - **Container Root User**: The root user inside a Docker container has elevated privileges within the container.
+However, by default, it does not have the same unrestricted access to the host system as the root user on the host.
+The root user on the host has full control over the entire host system, including all containers, processes and files.
-  - Can the process inside the container do anything that the root user can do on the system?
-  - Docker implements a set of security feature that limit the rights of the root user within the container.
-  - The root user within the Docker container is not like the root user on the Host.
+  - **Namespace isolation**: Docker containers run in their own isolated namespaces (e.g., PID, network, mount, user), which limits the scope of the root user within the container.
+The root user inside the container does not have direct access to the host's root user permissions.
-  - Docker uses Linux capabilities to implement this.
+  - **Linux Capabilities**: Docker limits the root user's capabilities within the container.
+Linux capabilities are a set of privileges that can be independently enabled or disabled for a process.
+Docker drops many of the capabilities typically associated with the root user, reducing the potential damage if a container is compromised.
-- Adding capabilities to Docker container
+- Adding Elevated Privileges to Docker container
-  - Grant additional capabilities to the container beyond the default set provided by Docker
+  - Grant additional capabilities to the container beyond the default set provided by Docker, this can be necessary for tasks like network administration
   - `docker run --cap-add NET_ADMIN -d --name my-container my-image`
+    - `--cap-add=NET_ADMIN`: allows the container to perform network-related operations that require administrative privileges, such as configuring interfaces, modifying routing tables, or changing firewall rules.

 ## Kubernetes SecurityContext